1924 United States Senate election in Massachusetts

 The United States Senate election of 1924 in Massachusetts was held on November 4, 1924.
-Incumbent Senator David I. Walsh ran for a second term in office but was defeated by Republican Speaker of the U.S. House Frederick H. Gillett.
+Incumbent Democratic Senator David I. Walsh, first elected in 1918, ran for a second term in office but was defeated by the Republican nominee, incumbent Speaker of the U.S. House Frederick H. Gillett.
+Despite winning 13 out of 14 counties in the state, Gillett was only able to win a narrow margin of 1.7%, which was largely due to Walsh's strong performance in Suffolk County, home to the state capital of Boston, likely being carried over by fellow Republican Calvin Coolidge's strong performance in the 1924 United States presidential election.